Herbert A. Friedman

 In this strain then, may Jerry wish you the British soldier a Merry Christmas!

-The same vignette was used on a second Südstern leaflet coded *174-/12 44.
+The same vignette was used on a second Südstern leaflet coded *174-/12 44 disseminated in December 1944.
 This surrender leaflet was also for British troops fighting in

-, but the message on the back was different and entitled: Italy
+, but the message on the back was different and said in part: Italy

 HARK - THE HERALD ANGELS SING!

-The Germans used the same vignette a third time on leaflet *380-12-44 but with the title:
+The Germans used the same vignette a third time on leaflet *380-12-44 in December 1944 but with the title:

 The long message on the back reminisces about the old days of Happy New Years, and then talks of the present and homesickness, danger and death.
 The message ends with an anti-Semitic comment: